kiamygomes/osdp-team6/docs/index.md

 - **Mail Client Service**: FastAPI web service exposing mail operations through REST endpoints
 - **Mail Client Adapter**: HTTP client adapter implementing the mail client interface for remote service access

+Note: The repository includes an auto-generated HTTP client (`mail_client_service_client`).
+This generated package is stored under `src/mail_client_service_client/` as a nested package directory (`mail_client_api_service_client/`) and may not follow the `src/` layout used by the other components.
+See the CONTRIBUTING.md for instructions on installing or regenerating the client.

 ## Key Features

 - **Component-Based Architecture**: Clean separation of concerns with well-defined interfaces